-Intended Audience/Participants/Community: Who will benefit from the project and how will they be engaged?
+Intended Audience/Participants/Community/Marketing: Who will benefit from the project and how will they be engaged?
 Describe the intended audience, participants, and community served, as well as plans to reach these beneficiaries.
-Where appropriate, describe how this project will engage or impact any underserved populations.
+Be as specific as possible when describing the communities you plan to engage, and clearly explain how you plan to reach these communities.
+Where appropriate, describe how this project will engage or impact participants from underserved communities and include demographic information.
 As applicable, include information on promotional or publicity plans related to the project activities.
-(2,000 Character Limit, including spaces)
+(2,000 character limit, including spaces)